mrismanaziz/Reforestation/README.md

-## The word queue is ironic.
-It's just q with a bunch of silent letters waiting in line.
+## Why is there always a gate around cemeteries?
+Because people are always dying to get in.